-Challenge number Detail of challenge 1 Our assessments, observations and discussions with pupils and families indicate Pupils continue to be affected by the impact of partial school closures during COVID 19.
+Challenge number Detail of challenge 1 Narrow the attainment gap in reading Our assessments, observations and discussions with pupils and families indicate Pupils continue to be affected by the impact of partial school closures during COVID 19.
 Many of our disadvantaged pupils are experiencing multiple disadvantages.
 This has resulted in significant knowledge gaps.
-2 Our attendance data indicates that attendance among disadvantaged pupils has been lower and lateness higher than for non disadvantaged pupils.
+2 Narrow the attainment gap in maths.
+Internal and external assessments indicate that maths attainment among some disadvantaged pupils is below that of non-disadvantaged pupils.
+3 Narrow the attainment gap in writing.
+Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with writing than their peers.
+4 Attendance and punctuality for disadvantaged pupils are not in line with national standards.
+Our attendance data indicates that attendance among disadvantaged pupils has been lower and lateness higher than for non-disadvantaged pupils.
 Our assessments and observations highlight that absenteeism and punctuality is impacting progress.

-3 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
+5 Underdeveloped oral language skills and vocabulary compared to peers.
+Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
-4 Internal and external assessments indicate that maths attainment among some groups of disadvantaged pupils is below that of non-disadvantaged pupils.
+6 Struggling to emotionally regulate and not be ready for learning.
+Children can struggle with emotional regulation and finding ways to cope with big emotions.
+This can be especially prevelant of children who have experienced trauma.